dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 - Understand competitive dynamics in the fashion market at a glance.

-If no data is available for the selected combination (for example, if a certain category is not sold by any brand in that season), the program communicates this clearly and terminates gracefully.
+If no data is available for the selected combination (for example, if a certain category is not sold by any brand in that season), the program communicates this clearly and terminates.

 ## License